-In simple terms, a capital gain is an increase in the value of an investment (such as stocks or shares in a mutual fund or exchange traded fund) or real estate holding from the original purchase price.
-If the value of the asset increases, you have a capital gain and you need to pay tax on it.
-That might sound bad — but trust us, making money on your investments is never a bad thing.
+That said: in simple terms, a capital gain is an increase in the value of an investment (such as stocks or shares in a mutual fund) or in the value of an asset (a real estate holding, for example) from the original purchase price.
+If the value of your investment or asset increases, you have a capital gain and need to pay tax on it.
+That might sound bad, but trust us: making money on your investments is never a bad thing.

 Capital gains can be “realized” or “unrealized.”
-A realized capital gain occurs when you sell the investment or real estate for more than you purchased it for.
-An unrealized capital gain occurs when your investments increase in value, but you haven’t sold them.
+A realized capital gain occurs when you sell the investment or asset for more than you purchased it for.
+An unrealized capital gain occurs when your investments have increased in value but you haven’t sold them.
 The good news is you only pay tax on realized capital gains.
-In other words, until you “lock in the gain” by selling the investment, it’s only an increase on paper.
+In other words, until you “lock in” the gain by selling the investment, it’s only an increase on paper.

-If you have investments in registered plans such as a Registered Retirement Savings Plan (RRSP), Registered Retirement Plan (RPP) or Registered Education Savings Plan (RESP), you don’t have to worry about capital gains and losses because the investments are tax-sheltered.
-That means your investments can grow and you don’t have to worry about changes in value until you withdraw the funds.
+If you have investments in registered plans such as a Registered Retirement Savings Plan, Registered Retirement Plan, or Registered Education Savings Plan, you don’t have to worry about capital gains or losses there, because those investments are tax-sheltered.
+That means your investments can grow and you don’t have to worry about any changes in their value until you withdraw the funds.

 What is the capital gains tax rate in Canada?

-Go rooting in the Income Tax Act and you’ll struggle to find something called “capital gains tax”.
-That’s because there’s no special tax relating to gains you make from investments and real estate holdings.
-Instead, you pay the income tax on part of the gain that you make.
+Strangely enough, you won’t find “capital gains tax” mentioned in the official Income Tax Act.
+That’s because there’s no specific separate tax relating to your capital gains.
+Instead, you pay additional income tax on part of the gains that you make.

 In Canada, 50% of the value of any capital gains are taxable.
-Should you sell the investments at a higher price than you paid (realized capital gain) — you’ll need to add 50% of the capital gain to your income.
+Should you sell an investment or asset at a higher price than you paid (realized capital gain), you’ll need to add 50% of that capital gain to your income.
 This means the amount of additional tax you actually pay will vary depending on how much you're making and what other sources of income you have.

 How to calculate tax on a capital gain

-Adjusted cost base = Book value (the original purchase price of the investment), plus costs to acquire it, such as fees.
+Adjusted cost base (ACB) = book value (the original purchase price of the investment), plus costs to acquire it, such as fees

 If you buy shares at different times in the same fund, you can have different ACBs, depending on the book value at the time of the transactions.